Mcphylus12/Mcphylus12/CareerThroughts.md

 ### Candidate
 - Who Are They - Introduce yourself?
+- Why are you looking to move? what do you enjoy about your current role
 - What are they looking for in their career
+  - What do you want to do differently at your next role
   - What are you looking for in the short and medium term?
   - Any Specific Areas they find interesting
+- Biggest success, biggest mistake
 - Hobbies
   - Any technical hobbies outside of work?
+Last tech thing learnt outside of work?
   - Any hobbies that aren't tech?
+Last non tech thing learnt outside of work?

 ### Process (Experience/Opinion)
-- Pair Programming
+- Pair Programming?
+Last thing you taught someone
 - Peer reviews
 - Agile
 - Scrum

 ### Tech
+- Explain the technical challenges between a couple of CV items
 - Testing/TDD - Benefits and potentially drawbacks?
 - Design Patterns - Pick 2 and talk about why they are good and what sort of problem you could solve with them?
 - Solid Principles - pick 2 and talk about why they are good and what a violation looks like?
+- Pick 2 important things for creating good software
+- Walk through some basic steps finding an issue in a web app
 - Notable Frameworks/Libraries

 ## Stage 2